saltukalakus/idiomatic-rust-snippets/src/essentials/core-concepts/function.md

-### Functions in Rust
+### Functions

 Functions are a fundamental building block in Rust.
 They allow you to encapsulate code into reusable blocks.
-Functions in Rust are defined using the `fn` keyword, followed by the function name, parameters, and the body of the function.
+Functions are defined using the `fn` keyword, followed by the function name, parameters, and the body of the function.

 ### Defining a Function